 The driver did a double take, staring at me as though I had just materialized out of thin air on the sidewalk by the rear passenger door.
 A short time later, we pulled up outside Tammy’s place and I was pleasantly surprised to find it in a decent neighborhood.
 Her apartment didn’t disappoint.
 It was clean and tastefully furnished.
 The sight of two suitcases inside the front door stopped me in my tracks.

 I realized that Tammy had left earlier that day, thinking that she was going to run away with Mr. Canfield.
 Funny how easily a dream could turn into a nightmare.
 How many people walk out their front doors every day not knowing they won’t make it back?
 That poor woman!
-I stood in the darkness and wept, to exhausted to supress the grief welling up inside of me.
+I stood in the darkness and wept, too exhausted to surpress the grief welling up inside of me.

 As my tears subsided, I began to feel a little unnerved alone in the dark.
-I fumbled around for a lightswitch and switched it on.
+I fumbled around for a light switch and flipped it on.
 The weak light only pushed the shadows against the walls of the foyer and hallway.
 I could dimly make out furniture in her living room and a doorway leading into the darkness beyond.
 My overactive imagination conjured up the idea that her spirit was probably lurking in the shadows, angry at me for the part I played in her death and my invasion of her home.

 Telling myself how illogical that thought was didn’t make me feel any better.
-I bustled through the apartment closing blinds and switching on lights, trying to dispel the fear causing chills to run down my spine.
+I bustled through the apartment closing blinds and switching on lights, trying to dispel the fear causing chills to race down my spine.
 I didn’t want to start thinking about the many times I had danced with death.
 What would happen when my luck ran out?

 Unbidden, the memory of Tammy writhing in agony returned to torment me.
 I laid on Tammy’s bed and wept uncontrollably.
 Meeting Plum had seemed like such a blessing, but I still should have known better than to let my guard down so quickly.
 Nothing that good had ever happened to me.
-All I wanted now was for things to go back to the way they were when I no onee paid me any attention and my biggest problem was paying my bills.
+All I wanted now was for things to go back to the way they were when I no one paid me any attention and my biggest problem was paying my bills.

 Why the hell should I do Plum’s dirty work for her?
 She could not be allowed to destroy me that easily.
 I had to show her how wrong she was about me and how dangerous it could be to underestimate a person, no matter how weak they appeared to be.
 After I had taken care of her, then I had a score to settle with Mr. Canfield.
 Having goals made me feel less hopeless but I was still a little weirded out.
 It was too late to call my mother, so I decided to call Hiromi.